IcefirePhoenix/Tricord_3DS_Plugin/README.md

 Tricord is a passion project developed by our team during our own personal free time.
 Between real-life commitments like work, school, and everything else, mistakes can (and do!) happen.
 While we do our best to squash as many bugs as we can during testing, some are sneaky enough to slip by.

 If you encounter a bug, please let us know!
 You can do this by opening an Issue in this repository and providing the following information in your post:
+1. A clear and concise title
+2. Your Tri Force Heroes region
+3. Your Tricord version
-- Hardware model OR emulator build
+4. Your hardware model and CFW version, *or* your emulator build
-- A copy of the error log as an attachment
-- Description of the issue
+5. Description of the issue
-- Exact steps to replicate the issue
+6. Exact steps to replicate the issue
+7. If your device consistently crashes, include a copy of the error log as an attachment

 To save an error log to your SD card, be sure to press X while in the crash screen.
 The log can be found under `Tricord/Crash Logs/[NA/EU/JP]`.

-If you do not have a GitHub account, you can also reach out via the [TFH Modding Discord server](https://discord.gg/P6csr4jc5U).
+If you do not have a GitHub account, you can also reach out via the [TFH Modding Discord server](https://tinyurl.com/TFHmodding).
 Your feedback is greatly appreciated and helps make this project better for everyone!

 ## HID-related ErrDisp and wumiibo
 CTRPF plugins, including Tricord, may conflict with existing installations of wumiibo depending on your console model.
 Before troubleshooting, it is recommended to try loading the default CTRPF plugin found [here](https://github.com/PabloMK7/CTRPluginFramework-BlankTemplate/releases) to verify that the issue is not Tricord-specific.
 If the problem persists, it is likely due to wumiibo.
 From here, you can either:

 - Disable wumiibo or uninstall it completely.
 - OR if you do not want to remove wumiibo: try toggling **Disable HID memory allocation** in the Settings menu then restarting your console.

+For more information about this error, see the associated [Wiki page](https://github.com/IcefirePhoenix/Tricord_3DS_Plugin/wiki/Tricord-Settings#disable-hid-memory-allocation).

 If the problem still persists OR if you are not a wumiibo user, please contact someone on the Development Team with a screenshot of your ErrDisp details.
 See the Contact section below.